Skip to content

 VideoMME Comparable baseline Up to 57%

-VideoNIAH (ultra-long video) Comparable baseline Significant
+VideoNIAH (Ultra-long) Comparable baseline Significant

 Key Findings

-• Skipped tokens in AdaS-FFN are updated as \(y_k = x_k + \bar{m}_i\), where \(\bar{m}_i = \frac{1}{|\mathcal{M}_i|}\sum_{j \in \mathcal{M}_i} FFN(x_j)\)
+• In AdaS-FFN, skipped tokens are updated via \(y_k = x_k + \bar{m}_i\), where \(\bar{m}_i = \frac{1}{|\mathcal{M}_i|}\sum_{j \in \mathcal{M}_i} FFN(x_j)\).

 Highlights & Insights

-• The cube-token two-level hierarchical sparsity design is systematic and comprehensive
+• The Cube-Token two-level hierarchical sparsity design is systematic and comprehensive.

-• The entropy-based adaptive mechanism elegantly avoids the suboptimality of fixed sparsity ratios
+• The entropy-based adaptive mechanism elegantly avoids the suboptimality of fixed sparsity ratios.

-• The mean compensation strategy is simple yet effective
+• The mean compensation strategy is simple yet effective.

 Limitations & Future Work

-• Video cube partitioning uses a fixed window \(h \times w \times t\); adaptive partitioning could yield further improvements
+• Video cube partitioning uses a fixed \(h \times w \times t\) window; adaptive partitioning might further improve results.

 Rating

-• Novelty: ⭐⭐⭐⭐ — Unified cube-token two-level sparsity framework
+• Novelty: ⭐⭐⭐⭐ — Unified cube-token two-level sparsity framework.

-• Technical Depth: ⭐⭐⭐⭐ — Rigorous logic from preliminary analysis to method design
+• Technical Depth: ⭐⭐⭐⭐ — Rigorous logic from preliminary analysis to method design.

-• Experimental Thoroughness: ⭐⭐⭐⭐ — Multi-benchmark validation including ultra-long videos
+• Experimental Thoroughness: ⭐⭐⭐⭐ — Multi-benchmark validation including ultra-long videos.

-• Practical Value: ⭐⭐⭐⭐⭐ — 57% FLOPs reduction offers strong practical utility
+• Value: ⭐⭐⭐⭐⭐ — High practical utility with 57% FLOPs reduction.